List of most valuable brands

-The following article lists the most valuable corporate brands in the world according to different estimates by Kantar Group, Interbrand, Brand Finance and Forbes.
-Factors that influence brand value are sales, market share, market capitalization, awareness of a brand, products, popularity, image, etc. Readers should note that lists like this, while informative, are somewhat subjective, as no single metric exists for determining valuation for brands.
+The following article lists the most valuable corporate brands in the world according to different estimates by Interbrand, Kantar Group and Brand Finance.
+Factors that influence brand value are sales, market share, market capitalization, awareness of a brand, products, popularity, image, etc. This list is subjective, as each ranking uses differing methodologies.

-Kantar Top World brand list (2025)
+Kantar BrandZ’s Most Valuable Global Brands list (2026)

-The 10 most valuable corporate brands in 2025 according to Kantar.
+The 100 most valuable brands in 2026 according to Kantar.